This mini pumpkin donut muffins taste like baked pumpkin donuts but in bite-sized form. They are easy to make and perfect for fall.

-A while back I tried a baked donut muffin recipe that has been making its way around the web, which I absolutely loved.
-The mini baked donut muffins are baked so they don’t taste like yeast fried donuts, but they strongly resemble the cake-type donuts.
+A while ago I tried a baked donut muffin recipe that has been making its way around the web.
+I tried and it absolutely loved it.
+They taste a lot like traditional cake donuts but in muffin form.

 Mini Pumpkin Donut Muffins

 - 1/8 tsp salt

 - 1/2 tsp nutmeg